Grow native plants and flowers in your garden to reduce your environmental impact.

 Watch and listen to birds and other wildlife in your yard, and know you're increasing the habitat and food available to them in an urban setting and contributing to healthy biodiversity in Surrey.

 Many gardeners choose to incorporate native plants into their existing gardens gradually.
 Don't know where to start?
-There are many tools and guides available, or check out the Native Plant Society of BC.
+Check out the Grow Green Guide, Native Plant Society of BC, or learn about the ten native-to-B.C. wildflowers that make up the Skelkelosen pollinator seed blend.